-So far, 19 alumni, faculty, and staff have shared tales of loneliness, courage, fear, and occasional triumph as members of a college that in 1992 was ranked No. 1 for “Gay Students Are Ostracized” by Princeton Review.
+So far, 19 alumni, faculty, and staff have shared tales of loneliness, courage, fear, and occasional triumph as members of a college that was ranked the most “Homophobic” in the nation in 1992 and a place where “Gay Students Are Ostracized” in 1993 by Princeton Review.
 Their stories trace the evolution of campus culture from the days when no one dared peek from the closet door to 2016 when an openly gay international student won the Pepper Prize.

 The project comes at a seminal time.
 As colleges recognize the needs and contributions of their LGBTQ communities and students are demanding expansion of visibility and services, documenting past policies and LGBTQ history is a necessary component for driving change.

 “If we get this right, it will last,” says Mary Armstrong, who conducted the interviews as Charles Dana Professor and chair of women’s and gender studies.
 “It could help transform the institution and the current student experience.
 And it will honor the courage and grit of alums from the past.
 And I think it will have real intellectual and political impact on campus.”